Agata-Gizinska/File_Sorter/README.md

 ## General info

-This program scans its current directory and checks all files in it according to their file format.
+This program scans a prompted directory and checks all files in it according to their file format.
 Each file (with valid format) is moved into an appropriate folder according to the category of the file.

 Categories:
 - HTML